 VRB-to-PRB mapping and PRB bundling size indicator fields are applied to all the PDSCHs scheduled by the DCI.

-For ZP-CSI-RS trigger field, the triggered aperiodic ZP CSI-RS is applied to all the slot(s) of the PDSCH scheduled by the DCI.
+For ZP-CSI-RS trigger field, the triggered aperiodic ZP CSI-RS is applied to all the slot(s) in which the PDSCH(s) scheduled by the DCI are contained.

 When receiving a PDSCH scheduled by the DCI, the REs corresponding to configured resources in rateMatchPatternGroup1 or rateMatchPatternGroup2 (according to indication of rate matching indicator field) are not available for the scheduled PDSCH.